-The PIHP quarterly reviews analyses of data from the Behavior Treatment Plan Review Committee where intrusive or restrictive techniques have been approved for use with beneficiaries and where physical management has been used in an emergency.
-Only techniques that have been approved during personcentered planning by the beneficiary or his/her guardian and are supported by current peer-reviewed psychological and psychiatric literature may be used with beneficiaries.
+The PIHP quarterly reviews analyses of data from the Behavior Treatment Plan Review Committee where intrusive or restrictive techniques have been approved for use with beneficiaries and where physical management or 911 contact with law enforcement has been used in an emergency.
+Only techniques that have been approved during person-centered planning by the beneficiary or his/her guardian and are supported by current peer-reviewed psychological and psychiatric literature may be used with beneficiaries.
 Data shall include numbers of interventions and length of time the interventions were used per person.